miscelleanous-projs/oeis-dlang/A165736/README.md

 # OIES A165736 - Implementations in D

 For some reason, I need them at my reach...
-Mostly to solve miscelleanous *Math'n Code* challenge using my languages of choice.
+Mostly to solve miscelleanous *Math'n Code* challenge using Dlang my languages of choice.
 Enjoy!

 Hopefully they will be useful for somebody else